erasels/Aspiration-StS/README.md

 "Mysterious Auxiliary Core": Defect only.
 At the end of your turn, Channel 1 Random orb every 3 turns, beginning with the first.

 "Fetid Barrel": Whenever you exhaust a card, apply 1 poison to all enemies.
+Of note, it's a poison relic but can always spawn, even without poison card in deck.

+"Baby Byrd": You can probably guess.
+It's a secret.

 ## Dependencies: